omicscodeathon/neurovar/README.md

 ## Operation

-The tool is platform independant.
+neurovar is platform independent.

-All requirments are installed automatically.
+All requirements are installed automatically.

 ## Contributors